-In line with the Group's Gender Diversity policy, the boards of directors of BMi Research includes three female directors and BMi Sport Info includes one female director.
-The board of directors of Livingfacts comprises of two female directors.
+In line with the Group's Gender Diversity policy, the board of directors of BMi Research includes three female directors.
+The board of directors of LivingFacts comprises of two female directors.

 As vacancies arise, suitable individuals will be identified for appointment to the Board to meet the Group's commitment to gender and race representation at Board level.